Sawtell, New South Wales: Location

 A suburb of the City of Coffs Harbour, Sawtell is located on the north-eastern coast of New South Wales, adjacent to Toormina and Boambee, and 10 km south of Coffs Harbour.
 It is served by the North Coast railway line with six New South Wales XPT services daily, three heading north and three south.
 Sawtell station is an optional stop for all of them.

 Coffs Harbour Airport is located just to the north of Sawtell with the runway ending just to the north of the town.

 Demographics

 At the 2021 Census, Sawtell had a population of 3,788.
 Aboriginal and/or Torres Strait Islanders made up 3.7% of the population.

-Sawtell Beach
+Beaches

+The Sawtell area contains several beaches.
+The main ocean beach is Sawtell beach, extending north from Sawtell Headland and the sheltered Sailors Bay swimming area to Murrays beach.